ZhiQiu976/ZhiQiu976.github.io/_posts/2020-11-20-MIMIC-markdown.md

 This post is about doing **data analysis and predictive modeling** for the [MIMIC Dataset](https://mimic.physionet.org) and constructing a `dashboard (deployed on GCP)` for **results demonstration** and **interactive prediction**.

 Detailed source code for this `Predictive Modeling` project can be found in this [GitHub repo](https://github.com/biostats823-final-project/MIMIC-Predictive-Modeling).
-The `deployed dashboard` can be accessed via this [link](https://bios823-mimic-dashboard.ue.r.appspot.com/) (may take some time to load in 😛) and source code can be found [here](https://github.com/biostats823-final-project/MIMIC-Dashboard).
+The `deployed dashboard` can be accessed via this [link](https://bios823-mimic-dashboard.ue.r.appspot.com/) (may take some time to load in 😛) or you may play with it in the `Dashboard` section below within this post 👻.
+Source codes about construction of this dashboard can be found [here](https://github.com/biostats823-final-project/MIMIC-Dashboard).

 <br />